Fr0sT-Brutal/awesome-pascal/README.md

 * [Skia4Delphi](https://github.com/viniciusfbb/skia4delphi). `[Delphi]` Cross-platform 2D graphics API for Delphi platforms based on Google's Skia Graphics Library.
 It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.

+* [PdfiumLib](https://github.com/ahausladen/PdfiumLib). `[Delphi]` Example of a PDF VCL Control using PDFium

+* [llPDFLib](https://github.com/SybrexSys/llPDFLib). `[Delphi]` Pure Object Pascal library to create PDF documents.
+This library doesn’t use any DLL or external third-party software to generate PDF files.
+Library includes TPDFDocument component with properties and methods like Delphi’s TPrinter but is designed to generate a PDF file.

 ## Game dev ##